kushberrycream/spacex/README.md

 SpaceX fans are able to see a great amount of data about upcoming launches, previous launches and the various rockets, dragons (Part of the Spacecraft) and much more.

 People intrested in Space flight can easily see what kind of launches are happening and when also and missions that SpaceX have undertaken / currently undertaking.
-Plus links to previous launch videos and links to SpaceX webcast are clearly visable throughout the site.
+Plus links to previous launch videos and links to other SpaceX links.

-Children can navigate easily through my site to learn all about the types of vehicles SpaceX use, any information about SpaceX and also any links to more information about Space Flight.
+Children can navigate easily through my site to learn all about the types of vehicles SpaceX use, any information about SpaceX and also any links to videos and any more information about Space Flight.

 People who do not know about SpaceX and would like to learn what they do can view a vast array of information from launches, missions, vehicles and also historical events SpaceX have been a part of.

 ### Structure
-The site is built up of multiple , each page is populated with data from theSpaceX API.
-The page will update according to which navigation link is clicked and a loading spinner will spin in the center of each page until the call has been completed, this gives the user a good indication the page is doing something.
+The site is built up of multiple pages, each page is populated with data from the SpaceX API.
+Each page fetches its own data from the API using the various endpoints provided, when a page is selected or a new data is fetched a loading spinner will spin in the center of each page until the data has been fetched, this gives the user a good indication the page is doing something.
 Almost all the data is displayed within cards this gives the pages continunity and gives a good user experience.

-I have provided multiple CTA's across the whole website for a range of things.
-The first CTA's are for social links and the contact page provided on the Navbar and the footer of each page.
-Two sets are provided on the `index.html` page, the user clicks these and they give the user the information for the button they have chosen.
-Both the Rockets and the dragons page provide CTA's to view more infomation on the specific items.
-The final CTA's are on the About page, these give all the social links for
-SpaceX and also another section for my social links again.
+I have provided multiple CTA's across the whole website for a range of things, CTA's are for social links, wikipedia, reddit, news articles, youtube and much more giving the user a vast amount of information, all opening to a separate tab so to not divert from my website.
+A contact form is provided for anyone who needs to contac the developer about bugs or suggestions, but as I am not wanting many emails from this site I have provided minimal links.
+An Error modal appears if there is any error with the API request this is able to be closed and the rest of the site is still accessible or you can refresh the page via the modal.

 ### Skeleton